JoeRu/chordpro_dimage/README.md

     docker run --rm -v replace_with_your_path:/data jayar79/chordpro:master chordpro test.cho -o test.html
     docker run --rm -v replace_with_your_path:/data jayar79/chordpro:master lilypond --help docker run --rm -v replace_with_your_path:/data jayar79/chordpro:master abcm2ps

+A not working example of a provided path with a config in a subdirectory.
+    docker run --rm -v /home/johan/mysongbook:/data jayar79/chordpro:master chordpro --config=/data/config/myconfig.json /data/*.cho --output mysongbook.pdf

 bash (-it interactive terminal ) into the container:

-    docker run -v replace_with_your_path:/data --entrypoint /bin/zsh -it jayar79/chordpro:master
+    docker run -v replace_with_your_path:/data -it jayar79/chordpro:master /bin/zsh

 usage with docker-compose provided with the docker-compose.yml: